dimitrivlachos/Plant-Care-Automation/README.md

 The location of the text on the OLED display regularly shifts in order to prevent burn-in.

+The ultrasonic distance sensor is used to check the water level in the reservoir.
+It is mounted above the water in the resevoir that each plant stations' pump draws from.
+This information can be checked on the web page.

 The base station checks in with each of the plant monitoring stations regularly, it sends an HTTP request for a JSON file containing the status of each node.

 It then processes the JSON data and decides whether to issue a command to the plant monitoring station.
 The commands are as follows: